 When asked what advice Vassallo would give to graduating CHHS seniors, she encouraged new graduates to pursue assignments that can advance their exposure in their organization, even if the tasks are not a part of their job description.

 "The best advice is if someone asks you to do something, it's because they think you're going to be successful and you can do it," Vassallo said.
 "So, take that opportunity and have confidence in yourself and take that stretch assignment or project because you never know where it will lead you.
 I think that has been the number one key to my success."

-Vassallo will be honored as the CHHS Alumna at the Year on April 28 during the Honoring Mason Nurses event.
+Vassallo was honored as the CHHS Alumna at the Year in April during the Honoring Mason Nurses event.
 The School of Nursing invites all faculty, staff, students, and alumni to join the celebration.
 She will also be given the CHHS Distinguished Alumni Award at Mason's Celebration of Distinction on October 21.
 Learn more here.